AdamEssenmacher/MemoryToolkit.Maui/README.md

 <img src="https://github.com/AdamEssenmacher/MemoryToolkit.Maui/assets/8496021/2765c2e3-075a-4426-bbb4-6135a9ff5dc4" height="400">

 ## Fixing the Leaks
 Now for the ✨magic✨!
 Open `MainPage.xaml` again and change the value of the attached property `mtk:AutoDisconnectBehavior.Cascade="False"` to 'True'.
 Re-run your test, and you'll find that **0** leaks are detected.
-Event better: each time a page is popped, the memory it was using is reclaimed.
+Even better: each time a page is popped, the memory it was using is reclaimed.
 You can push & pop all you want--the app will always return to its 'baseline' state of using ~38MB of managed memory.

 I suspect most devs will be curious about where the offending leak was, and how `AutoDisconnectBehavior` fixed it.
 There are actually a handful of leaks in this example. `ListView` leaks. `Border` leaks.
 Global styles leak. `ViewCell` leaks.
 There might even be more. `AutoDisconnectBehavior` applies a broad approach that seems to 'just work' most of the time.
 Read on for details.